CoderDojo/cp-local-development/README.md

 $ npm install
 ```

-Then run `./localdev.js` to make sure the `localdev` tool can run ok.
+Then run `node ./localdev.js` to make sure the `localdev` tool can run ok.
 You should see output similar to the following:

 ```
 Usage "./localdev.js <command>" where command is one of: